tmknom/secure-actionlint-action/README.md

 ```

 If this input is omitted, actionlint will run with its default settings.
+For details on how to create a configuration file, see [actionlint's configuration documentation](https://github.com/rhysd/actionlint/blob/main/docs/config.md).

 ### Does using this action significantly impact my CI/CD performance?